The ‘King of Cans’

 But that’s not what Juergen is truly notable for.
 Gardening is only a sideline, a hobby.
 Juergen is, and has been for years, the “King of Cans”—that is, the master at making those ubiquitous containers of so many food products we all eat.

 Think about it.
 A can must be light in weight, yet sturdy.
 It must be suitable for containing powders such as tea or coffee, solids such as pears and peaches, liquids like soups and sodas, or semisolids such as dog meat.
 It must be suitable for long-term storage, yet easily opened.
 And it must be pliable enough to take on any shape or size, from a snuffbox to a barrel.
 The manufacturer must have a production line that shapes the can, inserts the product, seals the can and adds the label.
 The process of making it is complex and variable, and it takes someone with the technical and mechanical skills, the experience, and an understanding of the whole process to master it.
-Here’s how Juergen became the “King.”
+Juergen has done just that.
+Here’s how he became the “King.”

 He was born and raised in Glashagen, Germany, well within the region that was known in the post-World War II era as East Germany, the Deutsche Demokratische Republik.
 His parents were wealthy farmers, with 1250 acres of land given to raising sheep, cows, pigs, horses, grain, sugarbeets and potatoes.
 Their “farmhouse” looked like a Victorian estate you’d see on BBC television.
 And Juergen and his seven, count ‘em seven, siblings didn’t have to work the farm.
 There were over 40 hired hands to do that.
 “We had a sheltered life,” he says, “… until 1945.”
 That’s when the war ended and Russian troops moved in to occupy their sector of Germany.
 Russian soldiers plundered the Kroos farm, “taking everything that wasn’t nailed down,” Juergen remembers.
 Shortly after that, their farm being large, it was confiscated by the East German authorities in the new Communist government.
 “A friend of ours in the administration warned us of this two days before it happened,” Juergen recalls, “but when we received the formal notice, we had two hours to collect our belongings and leave the farm.”